ferrocene/ferrocene/ferrocene/doc/safety-manual/src/core/usage.rst

 Usage
 =====

-Use the certified subset of libcore exactly how you'd use standard Rust libcore, with the following additions and modifications:
+Use the certified core library exactly how you'd use the normal Rust core library, with the following additions and modifications:

-- Always take into account the safety constraints of all libcore functions you are using.
+- Always take into account the safety constraints of all core library functions you are using.
 - Follow the guidance in :doc:`Handling Unsafety </rustc/unsafety>`